 It is not unheard of for so-called facts to become part of mainstream thinking, only for someone to prove popular belief is incorrect.
 The TV program QI is a good example of how much common knowledge is misguided.

-Websites that have a higher authority and inbound links are also given priority, meaning it will be more difficult for small businesses to compete with recognised brands that already have a swathe of followers.
+Websites that have a higher domain authority and inbound links are also given priority, meaning it will be more difficult for small businesses to compete with recognised brands that already have a swathe of followers.

 Could Knowledge Cards therefore be another nail in the coffin of online marketing for small businesses?